top of page

 Why I Love These Moments

+I don’t always plan my photos.
+The best ones just happen when you least expect them.
 That’s what this little story is about: slowing down, noticing something beautiful, asking for permission, and getting lucky with the light.

+It’s not about clients or paid shoots.
+It’s not about perfection.
 It’s about loving the craft, the people, and the random beauty that finds you when you’re just walking around with your camera.

 Comments